MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/configure-secured-core.md

   - Transparent Secure Memory Encryption is also required for AMD based systems.

 > [!IMPORTANT]
-> Enabling each of the security feature in the BIOS can vary based on your hardware vendor.
+> Enabling each of the security features in the BIOS can vary based on your hardware vendor.
 Make
 > sure to check your hardware manufacturer's Secured-core server enablement guide.

 ## Enable security features